biopragmatics/oquat/docs/unknowns/source/po.md

 | CO_125:0000012 |        1 | [PO:0025239](http://purl.obolibrary.org/obo/PO_0025239) |
 | CO_125:0000046 |        1 | [PO:0025248](http://purl.obolibrary.org/obo/PO_0025248) |

-## `Maize` (2)
+## `Maize`

+There are 2 usages of `Maize` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Maize)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20Maize).

 | curie       |   usages | nodes                                                   |
 |-------------|----------|---------------------------------------------------------|
 | Maize:67353 |        1 | [PO:0007094](http://purl.obolibrary.org/obo/PO_0007094) |
 | Maize:25331 |        1 | [PO:0007106](http://purl.obolibrary.org/obo/PO_0007106) |

-## `NIG` (1)
+## `NIG`

+There are 1 usages of `NIG` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIG)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20NIG).

 | curie               |   usages | nodes                                                                                                                                                                                                                                                                                            |
 |---------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | NIG:Yukiko_Yamazaki |     1376 | [PO:0000001](http://purl.obolibrary.org/obo/PO_0000001), [PO:0000002](http://purl.obolibrary.org/obo/PO_0000002), [PO:0000003](http://purl.obolibrary.org/obo/PO_0000003), [PO:0000004](http://purl.obolibrary.org/obo/PO_0000004), [PO:0000005](http://purl.obolibrary.org/obo/PO_0000005), ... |

-## `PO_GIT` (422)
+## `PO_GIT`

+There are 422 usages of `PO_GIT` in `po`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PO_GIT)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20PO_GIT).

 <details>
 <summary>Click to expand the `PO_GIT` table</summary>